neurobagel/documentation/docs/config.md

 ## Deployment

 ### Available services
-The Neurobagel docker compose recipe includes several services and coordinates them to work together:
+The Neurobagel Docker Compose recipe includes several services and coordinates them to work together:

 (In parentheses are the names of services within the Docker Compose stack)